Differentially Private Continual Release of Histograms and Related Queries: An Lower Bound for Independently Differentially Private -dimensional Binary Counting An Omega(d logT) Lower Bound for Independently Differentially Private d-dimensional Binary Counting

+First we consider all coordinates $i$ with $x_i^{t^*} = -1$ and partition them into 3 subgroups depending on their $m_i$ value.
+For $m_i = -1$, Claim~\ref{appclaim:const} shows that there are no time steps with mode updates as the value of the mode and $x_i$ are equal.
+For $m_i = 0$, Claim~\ref{appclaim:dec} shows that there is at most one time step with mode updates, which decreases the mode to -1.
+For $m_i = 1$, Claim~\ref{appclaim:dec} shows that there are at most two time steps with mode updates, each decreasing the mode by 1.
+Thus there are at most 3 time steps with mode updates for all coordinates $i$ with $x_i^{t^*} = -1$.

+Next consider all coordinates $i$ with $x_i^{t^*} = 0$ and partition them into 3 subgroups depending on $m_i$.
+For $m_i = 0$, there are no time steps with mode updates as the value of the mode and $x_i$ are equal.
+For $m_i = 1$, there is at most one time step with mode updates, which decreases the mode to 0.
+For $m_i = -1$, there is at most one time steps with mode updates, which increases the mode to 0.
+Thus there are at most 2 time steps with mode updates for all coordinates $i$ with $x_i^{t^*} = 0$.

+Finally we consider all coordinates $i$ with $x_i^{t^*} = 1$ and partition them into 3 subgroups depending on $m_i$.
+For $m_i = 1$, Claim~\ref{appclaim:const} shows that there are no time steps with mode updates as the value of the mode and $x_i$ are equal.
+For $m_i = 0$, there is at most one time step with mode updates, which increases the mode to 1.
+For $m_i = -1$, there are at most two time steps with mode updates, each increasing the mode by 1.
+Thus there are at most 3 time steps with mode updates for all coordinates $i$ with $x_i^{t^*} = 1$.

+Thus, combined with the update at time step $t^*$ a mode update happens in at most 9 time steps in episode $I$.
+This concludes the proof. \end{proof} Lemma~\ref{applem:switcherror} now follows by Lemma~\ref{appswitchacc:item} and Lemma~\ref{applem:switch}.

-\section{\texorpdfstring{An $\Omega(d\cdot \log T)$ lower bound for independently differentially private $d$-dimensional binary counting}{An Omega(d logT) lower bound for independently differentially private d-dimensional binary counting}}
+\section{\texorpdfstring{An $\Omega(d\cdot \log T)$ Lower Bound for Independently Differentially Private $d$-dimensional Binary Counting}{An Omega(d logT) Lower Bound for Independently Differentially Private d-dimensional Binary Counting}}

-So far, all solutions to \maxsum\ which were not polynomial in $T$ relied on running $d$ independent binary counting algorithms in parallel, and all achieved an error $\Omega(d\cdot \log T)$ for $\epsilon$-differential privacy.
+So far, all upper bounds for \histogram\ and even for \maxsum\ which were not polynomial in $T$ relied on running $d$ independent binary counting mechanisms in parallel, and all achieved an error $\Omega(d \log T)$ for $\epsilon$-differential privacy.
 In this section we prove that using this strategy one cannot do better.
-For this, we formally define the following alternative version of differential privacy and neighboring for streams of elements from $\{0,1\}^d$:
+For this, we formally define the following alternative version of differential privacy and neighboring streams of elements from $\{0,1\}^d$:

 \begin{definition}[Independent differential privacy] Let $x$ be a stream of $T$ elements from $\{0,1\}^d$.
 We say $x$ and $y$ are \emph{independently neighboring} if and only if for every $i\in [1,d]$ there exists a time step $t_i$ such that $x^t_i=y^t_i$ for all $t\neq t_i$.
-An algorithm $A$ is \emph{independently} $\epsilon$-\emph{differentially private} if it fulfills Definition \ref{def:dp} for independently neighboring $x$ and $y$. \end{definition} Note that this notion is a softer version of neighboring, i.e. all $x$ and $y$ which are neighboring are also independently neighboring, but not vice-versa.
-Thus, independent differential privacy is a stronger property then differential privacy.
+A mechanism $A$ is \emph{independently} $\epsilon$-\emph{differentially private} if it fulfills Definition \ref{def:dp} for independently neighboring $x$ and $y$. \end{definition}